-Johanna Clara Louise Lehzen was born on the 3rd October 1784, and she is most remembered as the governess and companion of Queen Victoria.
+Johanna Clara Louise Lehzen was born on 3 October 1784, and she is most remembered as the governess and companion of Queen Victoria.

 Louise Lehzen was born in Hanover as the daughter of Joachim Friedrich Lehzen who was a Lutheran pastor and his wife, Melusine Palm.
 Louise was the youngest of the couple’s nine children, and although her father was well educated and respected, the family were not well-off financially.
 Not much is known about her younger years, but with her education behind her, Louise was sent off to work as a governess at a young age to help bring money in for the family.

 Louise’s first position was with the von Marenholtz family who treated her like one of their own, welcoming her warmly.
 Louise cared for the family’s three daughters in this role and gained glowing references.
 It was these references and recommendations from others that led to Louise gaining her position in the household of the Duke and Duchess of Kent.
 Prince Edward was the son of King George III and had recently married Princess Victoria of Saxe-Coburg and Saalfeld, who was a widow with two children.
 Louise was hired in 1819 to care for the Duchess’ daughter Princess Feodora of Leinigen who was aged 14 at this time.

 At this time, the Duke’s household was moved to England because the Duchess was pregnant and they wished to strengthen the child’s claim to the throne by raising them on English soil.
 On 24 May 1819, the Duke and Duchess of Kent had their first and only child together, a daughter named Princess Alexandrina Victoria of Kent.
 At the time of her birth, Alexandrina who became known as Victoria in later years was fifth in line to the throne.